Segal's axioms and bootstrap for Liouville Theory: Proof of the Ward identity

 \paragraph{{\bf The metric dependent terms}} The first step is to show that the metric dependent terms cancel.
-There are two types of metric dependent terms: sums of terms $\partial_{u_\ell} \omega (u_\ell)$ with $\ell \leq k-1$ and terms involving derivatives of $\omega (u_k)$.
-By identity \eqref{KPZtypeidentity} we have for all $\ell, k$
+This follows by a repeated use fo the identity \eqref{KPZtypeidentity}.
+Applying it with $F=T_g(\mathbf{u}^{(k,\ell )})$ to the last term in $C_2$ and (8), (9) we see they cancel: